-The allowances are available to view in mapped form here.
+The allowances are available to view in mapped form in the webmap.

-Since November 2020, SEPA has published Future Flood Maps (referred to as the maps hereafter), which provide information on how the areas at risk of river or coastal flooding in a 0.5% Annual Exceedance Probability event may change due to climate change.
-However, the climate change uplifts used in the maps are based upon different projections to those used in this guidance.
+SEPA publishes Future Flood Maps (referred to as the maps hereafter), which provide information on how the areas at risk of river, surface water or coastal flooding in a 0.5% Annual Exceedance Probability event may change due to climate change.
+However, the climate change uplifts used in some of the maps are based upon different projections to those used in this guidance.